 Soil-Based Organisms: While not as extensively studied as probiotics from the lactobacillus and bifidobacterium genera, soil-based organisms hold extreme promise for modulating the immune system and correcting gut dysbiosis.
 They have been shown to have extreme therapeutic potential in Irritable Bowel Syndrome and provide probiotic organisms that are routinely missing from our modern, over-hygienic lifestyles yet are normal residents of a healthy gut.

-One brand to look for is Prescript-Assist which contains 29 different strains of soil-based organisms and is also dairy-free, gluten-free, soy-free, corn-free, wheat-free, egg-free, peanut-free, tree nut-free and yeast-free (also none of the strains included in Prescript-Assist come from the lactobacillus or bifidobacterium genera, or indeed any of the strains typically found in fermented foods).
-Prescript-Assist has one of the best diversity of any probiotic supplements available.
+One brand to look for is Prescript-Assist (Prescript-Assist changed their formula in 2017.
+Due to lack of validation trials, I can no longer recommend this supplement.) which contains 29 different strains of soil-based organisms and is also dairy-free, gluten-free, soy-free, corn-free, wheat-free, egg-free, peanut-free, tree nut-free and yeast-free (also none of the strains included in Prescript-Assist (Prescript-Assist changed their formula in 2017.
+Due to lack of validation trials, I can no longer recommend this supplement.) come from the lactobacillus or bifidobacterium genera, or indeed any of the strains typically found in fermented foods).
+Prescript-Assist (Prescript-Assist changed their formula in 2017.
+Due to lack of validation trials, I can no longer recommend this supplement.) has one of the best diversity of any probiotic supplements available.
 Soil-based organisms seem to be better tolerated than lactobacillus and bifidobacterium, although extensive comparisons have not been made.